emersonbarea/RouteFlow-ExaBGP/README.md

 To create the proposed environment, besides RouteFlow, Quagga and ExaBGP, it is also required to use [Mininet](http://mininet.org/).
 The example of topology used in this case was [Four routers running OSPF] (https://sites.google.com/site/routeflow/documents/tutorial2-four-routers-with-ospf), where there was only a change in the rfvmA virtual machine, taking off Quagga and using ExaBGP instead.

+# Building

+First of all, you need have RouteFlow installed and working.
+RouteFlow can be taked [here](https://github.com/CPqD/RouteFlow/blob/master/README.md#building).
+So, you need to use `createExaBGP` script to create all lxc routers and `rftestExaBGP` to start RouteFlow enviroment.

 # Environment

 ## 1 – createExaBGP